-Figure 3.
+Figure 2.
 SEM-BSE micrographs of samples compressed at 220°C using different Sn-powder types (106 for a and SN for b).
 Compression direction during compaction process: vertical.
-Higher magnification micrographs are shown in boxes at top right corner of each image and after sintering at 250°C and 500°C, are presented in Figure 4.
+Higher magnification micrographs are shown in boxes at top right corner of each image

+Some representative microstructures of the samples compressed at 240°C, as-compacted and after sintering at 250°C and 500°C, are presented in Figure 3.